Sustainable Housing Practices from Traditional Indian Culture

 Chang Houses from Arunachal Pradesh & Assam

 Assam and Arunachal Pradesh, the two states in North-East India undergo flooding every year due to incessant rains.
 While many homes are washed away, the stilted Chang houses provide safe shelter to families.
-Chang houses are seen in areas where there is high moisture content both in the air and the soil.
-The stilted houses are designed to keep out the impact of heavy monsoon.
+Chang houses are seen in areas with high moisture content in the air and the soil.
+The stilted houses are designed to keep out the impact of heavy monsoons.
 The floor and wall inlays are usually made of woven bamboo.
 The sloping roof allows rainwater to run off and not soak through.
-A bamboo loft below the roof allows for the storage of goods in case of floods.
+A bamboo loft below the roof allows for storing goods in case of floods.

-The Chang is generally rectangular in shape with linear planning.
-The houses are constructed over bamboo posts and bamboo diagonal bracings are tied to form the stilt areas.
+The Chang is generally rectangular with linear planning.
+The houses are constructed over bamboo posts, and bamboo diagonal bracings are tied to form the stilt areas.
 The stilt height is typically 1.50 to 2.00 meters above the ground level.
-The space below the stilt is often used to store a canoe for emergency usage during floods, which points to a longstanding tradition of disaster preparedness among the local people.
-Needless to say that such construction is highly energy-efficient, resource-efficient, and space-efficient.
+The space below the stilt is often used to store a canoe for emergencies during floods, which points to a longstanding tradition of disaster preparedness among the locals.
+Such construction is highly energy-, resource- and space-efficient.

 There is a natural cooling system since bamboo is a bad conductor of heat and keeps the interiors cool.
-Adequate ventilation through the permeable floors and walls keeps the moisture content inside the houses low, making them comfortable in spite of the sultry and humid climate.
+Adequate ventilation through the permeable floors and walls keeps the moisture content inside the houses low, making them comfortable despite the sultry and humid climate.

 Havelis from Rajasthan

-Modern buildings are antithesis to the principles followed in Havelis and are dependent largely on the use of active systems and mechanical means of energy to achieve thermal comfort within buildings.
-Havelis are the large traditional Indian houses having one or more courtyards.
-Most popular in the state of Rajasthan, they can be found in the states of Punjab and Delhi.
+Modern buildings are antithesis to the principles followed in Havelis.
+They depend largely on using active systems and mechanical means of energy to achieve thermal comfort within buildings.
+Havelis are large traditional Indian houses with one or more courtyards.
+Most popular in the state of Rajasthan, they can be found in Punjab and Delhi.

 The Havelis were closely packed, shading the narrow lanes between them.
-Their surfaces were richly carved, which served a dual purpose: one, they created shadows that lessened heat absorption from sunlight; and two, the greater surface area allowed better dissipation of the absorbed heat after dark.
-Jaalis or perforated screens provided a second skin which acted as a thermal buffer between a building and its surroundings.
+Their richly carved surfaces served a dual purpose: one, they created shadows that lessened heat absorption from sunlight; and two, the greater surface area allowed better dissipation of the absorbed heat after dark.
+Jaalis or perforated screens provided a second skin that acted as a thermal buffer between a building and its surroundings. ![]()

 Sreesarkar, CC BY-SA 4.0, via Wikimedia Commons